-The Community Preservation Committee, informally known as the Community Preservation Act Committee (CPAC) is pleased to announce that it will accept project applications to be funded under the Community Preservation Act (CPA) in the 2019 fiscal year budget cycle.
+The Community Preservation Committee, informally known as the Community Preservation Act Committee (CPAC), is pleased to accept project applications for funding under the Community Preservation Act (CPA) in the 2020 fiscal year budget cycle.

 There are two phases in the CPA funding application process: a preliminary application and a final application.
 The purpose of the shorter preliminary application is to ensure that proposed projects can be legally funded under CPA, before the applicant completes the far more detailed final application.